Top-forms of Leading Singularities in Nonplanar Multi-loop Amplitudes: Rational top-forms and rational soft limit:

-Thus let us study the geometric constraints.
-Geometric constraints are linear relations among columns of the constraint $C$-matrix.
-In fact the total space is taken to be a $(k-1)$-dimension projective space.
-Each column, indexed by the external line, can be mapped to a point in the projective space.
-For the diagrams which can be constructed by attaching BCFW-bridges, the constraints are co-planarity constraints imposed on the points of external legs~\cite{Chen:2015qna}.
-For those no-bridge diagrams, after attaching the auxiliary lines, the geometric constraints in $C'$ are still co-planarity constraints.
-Hence we only need to be concerned with the evolution of the geometric constraints under a rational soft limit.
+Then let us study the geometry constraints.
+Geometry constraints are linear relations among columns of the $C$ matrix.
+In fact, the total space is taken as the $(k-1)$-dimensional projective space.
+Each column labeled by the index of the external line can be mapped to a point in the projective space.
+For the diagram which can be constructed by attaching BCFW bridges, the constraints are all coplanarity constraints for the points of external legs \cite{Chen:2014ara}.
+For the NB diagrams, after attaching the auxiliary lines, the geometry constraints in $C'$ are still coplanarity constraints.
+Hence we only need to discuss how the geometry constraints evolve in the rational soft limit.